maxvfischer/DIY-ai-art/README.md

 ![cable_slot_6](./tutorial_images/build_control_box/cable_slot_6.jpg)

-A hole saw was used to extract a larger hole in the top of the back panel, connected to the top panel cable slot.
+A hole saw was used to extract a larger hole in the top of the back panel, connected to the top panel's cable slot.
 It enabled the One Connect Cable to be inserted.

 ![cable_slot_8](./tutorial_images/build_control_box/cable_slot_8.jpg)